pylhc/pylhc.github.io/docs/packages/pylhcsubmitter/job_submitter.md

 ## Description

-The PyLHC submitter allows to execute a parametric study using a script-mask and a `dictionary` with parameters to replace, from the command line.
+The `job_submitter` allows to execute a parametric study using a script mask and a `dictionary` of parameters to replace in this mask, from the command line.
-The parameters to be replaced must be present in the given mask as `%(PARAMETER)s` (other types apart from string also allowed).
+These parameters must be present in the given mask in the `%(PARAMETER)s` format (other types apart from string are also allowed).
-The type of script and executable is freely choosable, but defaults to `madx` - for which this submitter was originally written.
+The type of script and executable is freely choosable, but defaults to `madx`, for which this submitter was originally written.

 When submitting to `HTCondor`, data to be transferred back to the working directory must be written in a sub-folder defined by `job_output_directory` which defaults to **Outputdata**.
 This script also allows to check if all `HTCondor` jobs finished successfully, for resubmissions with a different parameter grid, and for local execution.

-A **Jobs.tfs** file is created in the working directory containing the Job Id, parameter per job and job directory for further post processing.

 ??? info "Detailed Arguments of the Script"
     *--Required--*